 The inclined dumbbell pullover puts your chest muscles under tension for a longer range of motion.
 Pull-over exercises work as per the shoulder-extension movement pattern, which can really build the pecs since they're one of the primary chest muscle groups involved in this action.

-The pec-deck flye places better focus on almost all of your chest muscles.
-It makes the muscle fibers at the center of your breastplate to spring completely with great potential.
-The pec-deck pits your pectorals directly against resistance while offering a broad range of motion and a reduced risk of injury when compared with other exercises which include free weights.
+The pec-deck fly places better focus on almost all of your chest muscles.
+It makes the muscle fibres at the centre of your breastplate spring completely with great potential.
+The pec-deck pits your pectorals directly against resistance while offering a broad range of motion and a reduced risk of injury when compared with other exercises, which include free weights.

 How to do it: Sit with your lower back fully in contact with the pad and your feet flat on the floor.
-Keep your elbows at 90 degrees and forearms flushed against the pads.
+Keep your elbows at 90 degrees, and your forearms flush against the pads.
 Move your arms slightly forward to disengage the weight from the stack.
 From here, deliberately flex your pecs to bring the handles out in an arc until they meet in front of your body.
 Pull hard, then slowly return to the initial position.
 Repeat for another rep.